Formatted text using printf

 The specifiers do not enforce any type safety within the integer types.
 As you can see from the examples above, you can pass a signed int to an unsigned specifier without problems.
 What is different is how it is formatted.
 The unsigned specifiers treat the int as unsigned no matter how it is actually typed.

-is not a basic integer type, so you must format it with %A
+Note that BigInteger is not a basic integer type, so you must format it with %A or %O.

 You can control the formatting of signs and zero padding using the flags: